U.S./Domestic Off-Campus Study

 Research Project or Elective Course

-Each participant, in addition to their program seminar and internship, will enroll in an elective course on the Tenley Campus or the main American University campus oran in-depth research project that uses D.C. as multi-faceted resource.
+Each participant, in addition to their program seminar and internship, will enroll in an elective courseoran in-depth research project that uses D.C. as multi-faceted resource.
 Elective course offerings can be found online at AU's Web site.

 Housing & Meals

-Student housing is available through American University and the Washington Semester in the Berkshire Apartments, located directly across the street from the main campus, or in off-campus apartments on Capitol Hill.
+Student housing is available through American University and the Washington Semester in the Berkshire Apartments, located directly across the street from the main campus, or in an on-campus residence hall.
 The Berkshire Apartments are only one block from main campus at American University and right next to a Metro station, providing easy access to transportation throughout D.C.
 All apartments have a full kitchen and cable and internet.
 There is a 24 hour front desk and a grocery store with a diner.
-Some students will also have the opportunity to live in WISH housing.
-WISH housing is apartment style housing located in Woodley Park and Capitol Hill near major metro and bus transit.
-It is comprised of (limited) singles, doubles, triples and quad rooms.
-All apartments have a full kitchen.

 Requirements & Application

-Students must be enrolled full-time, possess a minimum of a 3.0 cumulative GPA, be in good academic, financial and social standing at Skidmore and have the ability to demonstrate, through personal essay and recommendations, the level of maturity and self-motivation needed to succeed in an off-campus experience to be eligible to participate in the Washington Semester Program.
+Students must be enrolled full-time, possess a minimum of a 2.75 cumulative GPA, be in good academic, financial and social standing at Skidmore.

-After you have submitted your Domestic Program application to Off-Campus Study & Exchanges and are approved to study off campus, you can apply online directly to Washington Semester Program.
+After you have submitted your online application through Off-Campus Study & Exchanges and are approved to study off campus, you must apply online directly to Washington Semester Program.